BOB is known for its extremely central location and therefore social nature, but few people realize it represents much more than just that.

 What is the coolest thing about your house & community?

-Bob has a very tight-knit community with fantastic diversity.
+Despite being one of the largest houses, Bob has a very tight-knit community.
+It is common for residents to spend time chatting along the stairwell, chilling in each other's rooms, and frequently attending in-house events.
 In addition, because Bob is a desirable house with such a high draw number, everyone living in the house is motivated to be there, making for a consistently exciting and vibrant living experience.
-It doesn’t hurt that we have one of the best chefs (if not the best chef) on campus.
-Finally, the physical space of Bob makes it the perfect place to host events, for anything from dinners to parties to open discussions to movie nights, and its location on the row makes it very accessible to visitors.
+It doesn’t hurt that we have one of the best chefs, (if not the best chef), on campus.
+Finally, the physical space of Bob makes it the perfect place to host events, from Special D's to parties to open discussions to movie nights, and its ideal location on the Row makes it very accessible to visitors.

 What makes a successful BOB staff member?

 A successful Bob staff member should be approachable and willing to deal with a great variety of different people.
 They should also be enthusiastic about planning creative events, and flexible in making time for the house!
 Finally, they should know how to work well in a small team, because they will be spending a lot of time together with their fellow staff members.